-In this chapter we will show you an example of communication by the Modbus
+In this chapter we will show you an example of the communication by the Modbus Ethernet

-driver).
-However the procedure of configuring a functional communication is similar for any other PROMOTIC driver (e.g. the PmS7
+However the procedure of configuring a functional communication is similar for any other PROMOTIC driver (e.g. for driver PmS7

-Note: The PmFolder objects can be used in order to create logical structure of the application tree.
+objects can be used in order to create logical structure of the application.

 - Enter the PLC network address